 Respect for the rights of third persons covers the fact that you can't use means that have no substantial purpose to obtain evidence that violates the legal rights of a third person.
 You must notify the sender immediately if you receive writing from a client represented by a different lawyer.

-Different roles of the lawyer take up two to five questions or between 4% and 10% of the test.
-Subtopics include a lawyer as an advisor, a lawyer as an evaluator, a lawyer as a negotiator, a lawyer as arbitrator, mediator, or other third party neutral, prosecutors or other government lawyers, a lawyer appearing in Non-adjudicative proceeding, and a lawyer representing an entity or organization.
+Subtopics include a lawyer as an advisor, an evaluator, a negotiator, an arbitrator, a mediator, or other third-party neutral, prosecutors and other government lawyers, a lawyer appearing in a nonadjudicative proceeding, and a lawyer representing an entity or other organization.

 The safekeeping of funds, as dictated in Rule 1.5 of the ABA, states that if a client gives you money, you must keep that money in a separate account from your own.
 You cannot use a client's money like yours or your firm's.
 You are not allowed to borrow and replenish client funds.
 You may deposit money into your account to cover bank charges.
 You can also hold property for your client as long as it's identified as such and adequately safeguarded.

-Lawyers’ duties to the public and the legal system
+Lawyers’ Duties to the Public and the Legal System

 A lawyer can serve in a legal services organization as an officer, director, or member as long as it doesn't conflict with the best interest of your clients or your firm.
 A lawyer cannot make a statement that is known to be false about a judge or other public officer.

-Judicial conduct
+Judicial Conduct

 Frequently Asked Questions (FAQs)